UO-Biostats/UO_ABS/pages/rstan_on_talapas.md

 ---
 layout: page
-title: Using `rstan` on the cluster
+title: Using RStan on the cluster
 description: Instructions on how to run rstan on talapas
 ---